Other Advisers Said Your Account Was Too Small.

 Review & questionnaire

-Same process whether you start with $100 or $10,000.
+Same process, same attention, whether you start with $100 or $10,000.
 I send disclosures up front.
-You fill out a short form about your goals, timeline, and risk tolerance.
+You fill out a short form about your goals, timeline, and how much loss you can handle.
 No commitment required.

 I pick the portfolio

-I recommend Income, Growth, or Speculative based on your answers.
+I recommend a portfolio based on your answers.
+Your account size doesn't change the recommendation.
 I explain the reasoning before you commit.

 Sign & fund